ARM-software/caiman/README.md

 Auto-detect is not available with the NI-DAQmx Base drivers, so the device name (usually 'Dev1') must be supplied and can be determined from the National Instrument's List Devices utility.
 Also, with the Ni-DAQmx Base drivers, it takes a while to initialize the NI-DAQ, so power data for the first 3-8 seconds will not be captured.

 As NI only distributes 32 bit versions of their libraries, only the 32 bit version of caiman will work with the DAQ, even on 64 bit platforms.
-A Windows 64-bit install of DS-5 will contain a 32 bit version of caiman.
+A Windows 64-bit install of Arm Streamline will contain a 32 bit version of caiman.

 A NI-DAQ enabled version of caiman must be built from source on Linux.
 To build a NI-DAQ enabled version of caiman on Linux, edit `CMakeLists.txt` and set `SUPPORT_DAQ` to 1, set `NI_RUNTIME_LINK` to 0 and verify the NI-DAQ install paths within `CMakeLists.txt`.

 ## Debugging

-If you're having problems running caiman from Streamline, run it on the command line in local mode, ex: `/usr/local/DS-5/bin/caiman -l -r 0:20`.
+If you're having problems running caiman from Streamline, run it on the command line in local mode, ex: `/usr/local/Arm_ds/bin/caiman -l -r 0:20`.
 You may see additional information to assist with debugging or if no messages are printed after a few seconds you can kill caiman.
 If everything is OK the `0000000000` file will be non-empty.

 ## Building